caseycs/hugoDocs/content/hosting-and-deployment/hosting-on-github.md

 fi

-echo "Deleting old publication" rm -rf public mkdir public git worktree prune rm -rf .git/worktrees/public/
+echo "Deleting old publication" rm -rf docs mkdir docs git worktree prune rm -rf .git/worktrees/docs/

-echo "Checking out gh-pages branch into public" git worktree add -B gh-pages public upstream/gh-pages
+echo "Checking out gh-pages branch into docs" git worktree add -B gh-pages docs upstream/gh-pages

-echo "Removing existing files" rm -rf public/*
+echo "Removing existing files" rm -rf docs/*

 echo "Generating site"
 hugo

-echo "Updating gh-pages branch" cd public && git add --all && git commit -m "Publishing to gh-pages (publish.sh)"
+echo "Updating gh-pages branch" cd docs && git add --all && git commit -m "Publishing to gh-pages (publish.sh)"
 {{< /code >}}

 This will abort if there are pending changes in the working directory and also makes sure that all previously existing output files are removed.
 Adjust the script to taste, e.g. to include the final push to the remote repository if you don't need to take a look at the gh-pages branch before pushing.
 Or adding `echo yourdomainname.com >> CNAME` if you set up for your gh-pages to use customize domain.

 ## Deployment From Your `master` Branch

 To use `master` as your publishing branch, you'll need your rendered website to live at the root of the GitHub repository.
-Steps should be similar to that of the `gh-pages` branch, with the exception that you will create your GitHub repository with the `public` directory as the root.
+Steps should be similar to that of the `gh-pages` branch, with the exception that you will create your GitHub repository with the `docs` directory as the root.
 Note that this does not provide the same benefits of the `gh-pages` branch in keeping your source and output in separate, but version controlled, branches within the same repo.

 You will also need to set `master` as your publishable branch from within the GitHub UI: